giffordlabcvr/Flavivirus-GLUE/README.md

 * [Flaviviridae-EVE](https://giffordlabcvr.github.io/Flaviviridae-EVE/) - a GLUE project for endogenous flaviviral elements.

-Note that Flaviviridae-GLUE serves as a data repository for circovirus reference data, and these data can be accessed here, without any requirement to install GLUE.
+Note that Flaviviridae-GLUE serves as a data repository for flavivirus reference data, and these data can be accessed here, without any requirement to install GLUE.

 ## Installation